MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/sales-how-drop-shipment.md

 To prepare a drop shipment, you create a sales order for an item as normal, except you must indicate on the sales line that the sale requires drop shipment.

 1. Create a sales order for an item.
 For more information, see [Sell Products](sales-how-sell-products.md).
 2. On the sales order line for the drop shipment, select the **Drop Shipment** check box.
 Use the **Choose Columns** function if the field is not visible.
-For more information, see [Personalising Your Workspace](ui-personalization-user.md).
+For more information, see [Personalise Your Workspace](ui-personalization-user.md).

 ## <a name="to-create-the-purchase-order-for-drop-shipment"></a>To create the purchase order for drop shipment
 To prepare a drop shipment for the item to be sold, you create a purchase order as normal, except you must indicate on the purchase order that it must be shipped to your customer, not to yourself.